 “We are immensely grateful for the opportunity to engage the talents and assets at the University of Louisville to strengthen our nation’s security, while elevating manufacturing businesses and innovators across Kentucky,” said UofL President Gerry Bradley.

-William Fortune, a Kentucky native, has been named director of the Kentucky’s Defense Innovation OnRamp Hub, bringing more than two decades of military and civilian leadership experience and a strong background in deploying and operationalizing new technologies.
+William Fortune, a Kentucky native, has been named director of Defense Innovation OnRamp Hub: Kentucky, bringing more than two decades of military and civilian leadership experience and a strong background in deploying and operationalizing new technologies.

 _____________